 This way, your viewer will be reminded of your goal conversion while they’re viewing your awesome video.
 A true one-two combo.

 The third CRO trend actually combines the first two best practices detailed above.
-Going into 2018, you need to start developing content that creates a reliable and transparent brand sense.
+You need to start developing content that creates a reliable and transparent brand sense.
 Video is one method of developing this candid brand expression.
 And the more you know about what your users value as reliable, the more you’ll be able to tailor your message to them.

 Or, if you really want to see an increase in conversions, you can go one step further.
 Have your end-users and clients themselves make your content for you.